Arthur Holt (sportsman): Playing career

 A club cricketer in Southampton for Deanery Cricket Club, he represented Hampshire at youth level, prior to joining the staff at Hampshire in 1934.
 He made his debut in first-class cricket for Hampshire against Somerset at Taunton in the 1935 County Championship.
 He made seven appearances that season, scoring 174 runs.
 In the season that followed, he made just three first-class appearances.
 He managed to establish himself in the Hampshire side during the 1937 season, making sixteen appearances in the County Championship. scoring 586 runs.
 Notably that season against Surrey at The Oval, he made 78 in Hampshire's first innings in a third wicket partnership of 122 with Johnny Arnold, while in their second innings he made 64 in a stand of 125 for the second wicket with Arthur Pothecary.
 Hampshire would go onto win the match by 71 runs.

-His first game in the following season was against Leicestershire at Leicester, with Holt scoring his maiden first-class first century, making 116 and partnering Neil McCorkell in an opening stand of 101.
+His first game in the following season was against Leicestershire at Leicester, with Holt scoring his maiden first-class century, making 116 and partnering Neil McCorkell in an opening stand of 101.
 He played eight times for Hampshire in 1938, and in the season before the war, he made eleven appearances, all in the County Championship.
 He scored his second first-class century in 1939, making 115 against Warwickshire and adding 137 for the fourth wicket Johnny Arnold.
 During the war, he played a number of exhibition matches for, including for a British Empire XI in 1944.
 Following the war, he returned to play first-class cricket for Hampshire between 1946 and 1948, making an additional 34 appearances.
 His best return came during the 1946 season, with Holt scoring 891 runs at an average of 24.75, though he did not manage to make any centuries in his post-war cricket.
 Overall, Holt made 79 first-class appearances for Hampshire.
 In these, he scored 2,853 runs at an average of 22.46.
 With the post-war emergence of younger batsman such as Gilbert Dawson, Jimmy Gray, Leo Harrison, and Neville Rogers, Holt retired at the end of the 1948 season.